MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/spatial-anchors-in-unity.md

 If possible, use [World Locking Tools](/mixed-reality/world-locking-tools) for hologram positioning.

-World Locking Tools provides a stable coordinate system that minimizes the visible inconsistencies between virtual and real world markers.
+**World Locking Tools** provides a stable coordinate system that minimizes the visible inconsistencies between virtual and real world markers.
 World Locking Tools world-locks the entire scene with a shared pool of anchors, rather than locking each group of objects with the group's own individual anchor.

 World Locking Tools automatically handles internal creation and management of spatial anchors.
-You don't need to interact with **ARAnchorManager** or **WorldAnchor** to keep your holograms world-locked.
+You don't need to interact with ARAnchorManager or WorldAnchor to keep your holograms world-locked.

-- For Unity 2019/2020 using OpenXR or the Windows XR Plugin, you must use **ARAnchorManager**.
+- For Unity 2019/2020 using OpenXR or the Windows XR Plugin, use **ARAnchorManager**.
-- For older Unity versions or WSA projects, you must use **WorldAnchor**.
+- For older Unity versions or WSA projects, use **WorldAnchor**.

 ## Set up world locking